lfost42/grafana-notes/k8s/cka/itkiddie.md

 3. The availability of the Service echo-service can be checked using the following command `curl NODEIP:NODEPORT/echo`

-In the exam it may give you a command like `curl -o /dev/null -s -w "%{http_code}\n" http://example.org/echo` This requires an ingress controller, to get this to work ensure your `/etc/hosts` file has an entry for your NodeIP pointing to example.org
+In the exam it may give you a command like `curl -o /dev/null -s -w "%{http_code}\n" http://example.org/echo`.
+This requires an ingress controller, to get this to work ensure your `/etc/hosts` file has an entry for your NodeIP pointing to example.org.

+`echo 'x.x.x.x example.org/echo' >> /etc/hosts`

 Video lnk: https://youtu.be/mtORnV8AlI4?si=6fZq-yd8Sezg0a7v